yisus44/carewatch-api/README.md

 4. Configure aws credentials to be able to send emails.
 Double check the steps in this link https://docs.aws.amazon.com/ses/latest/dg/create-shared-credentials-file.html

 5. Install the stripe cli to be able to test webhook.
-Double check the steps in this link https://stripe.com/docs/stripe-cli If you need to test webhook, also follow this guide https://stripe.com/docs/webhooks/test then use the webhook secret provided by the cli to fill the environment variable STRIPE_WEBHOOK_SECRET
+Double check the steps in this link https://stripe.com/docs/stripe-cli If you need to test webhook, also follow this guide https://stripe.com/docs/webhooks/test then use the webhook secret provided by the cli to fill the environment variable STRIPE_WEBHOOK_SECRET.
+Take into account the port you are running, preferly running:
+   $ stripe listen --forward-to localhost:3000/stripe/webhook

 ## Running the app